lewisuzoma/stats-app/README.md

 # Angular Setup Instructions

-This README provides step-by-step instructions on how to set up and run this Ionic Angular project on your local machine.
+This README provides step-by-step instructions on how to set up and run this Angular project on your local machine.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

-* **Node.js and npm (or yarn):** Ionic and Angular rely on Node.js for various development tasks.
+* **Node.js and npm (or yarn):** Angular rely on Node.js for various development tasks.
 You can download and install the latest LTS version from [https://nodejs.org/](https://nodejs.org/). npm (Node Package Manager) comes bundled with Node.js.
 Alternatively, you can use yarn, which can be installed from [https://yarnpkg.com/](https://yarnpkg.com/).

     To verify your installation, open your terminal or command prompt and run: